lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

     - **Narrow Transformations**:
     - Operate on a single partition (e.g., `map`, `filter`)
     - Do not require shuffles
-    - We can chain together multiple narrow transformations on the same Node across the same Executors
+    - you can chain together multiple narrow transformations on the same Node across the same Executors
     - **Wide Transformations**:
     - Require data from multiple partitions (e.g., `groupBy`, `join`)
     - Trigger shuffles and create new Stages
 - **Action**: Concrete operations (e.g., `count`, `join`) that triggers computation across Executors and Shuffles across Nodes
-    - We can't possibly know the results, so we need to run this in a Stage (set of Tasks) and get results before going any further
+    - you can't possibly know the results, so you need to run this in a Stage (set of Tasks) and get results before going any further

 #### Work Steps
-Work Steps here refers to the different ways we group together [Logical Operations](#logic-and-operations) and [Networking and Data Transfers](#networking-and-nodes) - they basically describe how compute and I/O work together across our Cluster to come up with a result
+Work Steps here refers to the different ways you group together [Logical Operations](#logic-and-operations) and [Networking and Data Transfers](#networking-and-nodes) - they basically describe how compute and I/O work together across our Cluster to come up with a result

 - **Task**:
     - A single operation performed on a single partition of an RDD
     - Executed as a single thread on an executor
     - The number of tasks in a stage equals the number of partitions in the RDD
-        - If a dataset has 2 partitions, and we run a `.filter()` Transformation on it, that will trigger 2 Tasks in a single Stage
+        - If a dataset has 2 partitions, and you run a `.filter()` Transformation on it, that will trigger 2 Tasks in a single Stage
     - Tasks are directly related to number of Partitions and Executors
         - If there are 200 partitions and 100 Executors, each Executor gets 2 Partitions
         - If each Executor has 2 `executor-cores`, then all 200 Tasks are ran in parallel